 Along with the Jaguar I-PACE eTROPHY electric race vehicle making its US debut at the Los Angeles Auto Show the Rahal Letterman Lanigan team was announced, creating the world’s first international championship for production-based electric cars, showcasing its original battery electric vehicle – the Jaguar I-PACE.

 Since 1991 Rahal Letterman Lanigan Racing, led by Team Principal Bobby Rahal has had success, winning three-time IndyCar Champion and Indianapolis 500 winner.
 Starting in December 2018 the team will join the electric grid in the world’s first production-based global electric vehicle race series.

-The Jaguar I-PACE eTROPHY will be based off a street-legal production battery electric vehicle.
+The Jaguar I-PACE eTROPHY will be based on a street-legal production battery electric vehicle.
 The ZEV vehicle will be a support series to the FIA Formula E Championship.
 The races will take place on weekends, and on the same street circuits during the future season.
-The Formula E series will feature 20 Jaguar I-PACE eTROPHY race cars to showcase electric performance and driving talent while competing in a world of zero-emissions motorsport.
+The Formula E series will feature 20 Jaguar I-PACE eTROPHY racecars to showcase electric performance and driving talent while competing in a world of zero-emissions motorsport.